pia1905/E-Commerce/README.md

 E-Commerce Platform
 Overview
 This is a web-based e-commerce platform designed to provide users with a seamless online shopping experience.
 The platform supports features like user registration, product browsing, cart management, secure checkout, and order tracking.
-Check out the live version of the project here: E-Commerce Platform Features
+Check out the live version of the project here: https://e-commerce-psi-orcin.vercel.app/ Features
 User Management: